How to Cultivate Hope

 In this world you may suffer for your mistakes.
 You may get fired, rejected, divorced, even killed.
 But your Father will never write you off when you make a bad choice.
 His grace is greater than your sin.

 I’m absolutely convinced that nothing – nothing living or dead, angelic or demonic, today or tomorrow, high or low, thinkable or unthinkable – absolutely nothing can get between us and God’s love because of the way that Jesus our Master has embraced us.
-(Rom 8:38-39, MSG)
+(Romans 8:38-39, MSG)

 3. You are one with Christ

 The believer who is assured of his union with the Lord will have a strong confidence, for the Lord’s future is his future.

 To them God has chosen to make known among the Gentiles the glorious riches of this mystery, which is Christ in you, the hope of glory.
 (Colossians 1:27)

 You need to get this: “Christ’s future is my future.”

 When you get this it will totally change the way you live today.
 But don’t take my word for it.
 Here’s Spurgeon writing in All of Grace: